Environmental rights means any proclamation of a human right to environmental conditions of a specified quality.

-Substantive rights include those in which the environment has a direct effect on the existence or the enjoyment of the right itself.
-Substantive rights comprise of: civil and political rights, such as the rights to life and liberty, freedom of expression, freedom of religion; cultural and social rights such as rights to health, food and an adequate standard of living; cultural rights such as rights to access religious sites; and collective rights affected by environmental degradation, such as the rights of indigenous peoples (which is recognised in human rights and environment law).
+Substantive are those in which the environment has a direct effect on the existence or the enjoyment of the right itself.
+Substantive rights comprise of: civil and political rights, such as the rights to life, freedom of association and freedom from discrimination; economic and social rights such as rights to health, food and an adequate standard of living; cultural rights such as rights to access religious sites; and collective rights affected by environmental degradation, such as the rights of indigenous peoples.

 - What are your environmental rights?